University of Houston

 Nearby Top Colleges

-Here are some notable universities near the University of Houston:
+Here are some noteworthy universities surrounding the University of Houston:

-Rice University - Ranked 18th in the 2025 US News rankings, Rice University is a prestigious research university known for its strong emphasis on science, engineering, and liberal arts.
+Rice University - Ranked 18th in the 2025 US News rankings, Rice University is known for its high academic standards and a strong focus on research.
+Located in Houston, it offers a vibrant campus life along with a diverse range of programs.

-Texas A & M University-College Station - With a rank of 51, Texas A & M is a major public research university that offers a wide range of undergraduate and graduate programs.
+Texas A & M University-College Station - With a ranking of 51, Texas A&M is one of the largest universities in the United States.
+It is known for its commitment to public service and offers a wide array of undergraduate and graduate programs.

 Campus Safety